 Now, how do we see the houses in the system of reading with the Lenormand cards?

 To give a concrete example, let’s take a snippet of a conversation I had with Mary K. Greer, a historian and writer of books on the Tarot.
-She asked me to elaborate on the 4 cards at the center of the tableau referred to at the beginning of this essay.
+As she was keen on learning about the Lenormand cards, she asked me to elaborate on the 4 cards at the center of the tableau referred to at the beginning of this essay.
 See this link.
 I reproduce here just the 4 cards.

 For instance, I see the card of the Birds as that which IS (a medium for distributing news, therefore also unstable, always in movement) BECOMING something else (in this case news about possessions and investments, which Birds as a house means – at least in the system I’m using).

 So, sure, this example is a bit special, as the card of the Birds falls in its own house.
-But next to the card of Fish in the house of Mountain, I see the idea of a heavy investment done in good faith but not thought through emerging (the Dog above in the house of the house of Child).
+But next to the card of Fish in the house of Mountain, I see the idea of a heavy investment done in good faith emerging, but one that’s not thought through (the Dog above in the house of Child).

-This reading is made even more unambiguous, as the Letter in the house of Garden puts us on a track of considering the idea that some public statement, although flowing with the stream, seemingly, in under duress.
-(Fish in the House of Mountain).”
+This reading is made even more unambiguous, as the Letter in the house of Garden puts us on a track of considering the idea that some public statement, although flowing with the stream, seemingly, is under duress.
+(Fish in the House of Mountain).’

 My take on this is that houses could mean something as a group, but given the general context in which we think ‘house’, I’d say that each house represents its own set of rules.